Dr. med. Dirk Manski

 Diseases of the CNS:

 CNS lesions disrupt the activation of spinal erection centers and cause erectile dysfunction.
-Important brain centers for the erectile function are: limbic system, hypothalamus (paraventricular nucleus and medial area praeoptica) and thalamus.
-Lesions of these brain areas can be triggered by a variety of disorders: cerebral hemorrhages or ischemic stroke, Alzheimer disease, Parkinson disease, tumors or multiple sclerosis.
+Important brain centers for erectile function are: limbic system, hypothalamus (paraventricular nucleus and medial area praeoptica) and thalamus.
+Lesions of these brain areas are caused by a variety of disorders: cerebral hemorrhages or ischemic stroke, Alzheimer disease, Parkinson disease, tumors or multiple sclerosis.

 Spinal diseases:

-The vast majority of young men after spinal cord injury suffer from erectile dysfunction.
-Erectile dysfunction is typical for caudal (lumbar) injuries, because injury to the sacral erection center is more likely.
-Reflexogenic erections with good rigidity may be present cervical or thoracal injury.
+The vast majority of young men after spinal cord injury have erectile dysfunction.
+Erectile dysfunction is typical for caudal (lumbar) injuries because injury to the sacral erection center is more likely.
+Reflexogenic erections with good rigidity may be present after cervical or thoracal injury.

 Peripheral nerve lesions:

-Diabetes mellitus, vitamin deficiency, alcoholism, pelvic surgery (radical prostatectomy, cystectomy, rectum resection, pelvic fractures).
-The injury of the cavernous nerves lead to degenerative processes and apoptosis of the erectile tissue with shrinking of the penis.
+Diabetes mellitus, vitamin deficiency, alcoholism, pelvic surgery (radical prostatectomy, cystectomy, rectum resection), and pelvic fractures cause injury of the cavernous nerves, leading to ED and degenerative processes with apoptosis of the erectile tissue and shrinking of the penis.

 Hormonal Causes of Erectile Dysfunction